rockymiss/kitchennippers/README.md

 The background of the entire website is white.

-For the navigation bar, footer and buttons the following are used:
+For the navigation bar, the footer bar and buttons the following are used:

 - rgb(22, 57, 80) / Prussia Blue for the background
 - rgb(255, 255, 255) / White for text
 - rgb(172, 188, 195) / Pewter Blue for hover over text
 - 0 0 0.6rem #fff text shadow to show the active page

 For the main body with text the following are used:

 - rgb(22, 57, 80) / Prussia Blue is the main body text color
 - rgba(172, 188, 195, 0.26) / Pewter Blue (slight transparency) is used for the background of the text.
 - rgba(22, 57, 80, 0.336) / Prussia Blue (slight trnsparency) for the border    around text on the index page.

 Photos are choosen to compliment the use of these colors.